vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 ### Whitepapers

+The CS department at Berkeley has a history of writing whitepapers that broadly examine an area of computer science, This (PAR Lab) was the last architecture lab whitepaper. what happened? are we not confident placing bets anymore?

 Writing forces clarity.
 Forces an idea to become clear.
 Makes what you say easy to critize.
 Allows you to be proven wrong.
 Slides on the other hand are vague, hand-wavey, can have meaningless drivel Cite Simon peyton jones
 Cite Bezos on Amazon memos, writing forces clarity

+Harrison on first principles thinking rather than iteration

 ### Making Bets

+Make bets and then get proven wrong, but still come out with interesting and useful research.
+Can you be proven wrong?
+What happens if your vision doesn't work out in the real world?

+What was the bet?
+What was the actual outcome?
+Placing bets that fail isn't a problem - but the bet must be placed in the first place.
+Working on a hypothetical solution, even if it fails, teaches us a lot.

 Placing bets and looking at where the dice land.
 The value is in placing the bet to begin with.